 - Career Highlights

-- Winner of the 1999 Michael Harrington Book Award — Author of Self-Construction and the Formation of Human Values: Truth, Language, and Desire
+- Winner of the 1999 Michael Harrington Book Award—Author for Self-Construction and the Formation of Human Values: Truth, Language, and Desire

 - Ph.D., Kent State University